HarshitCybernetyx/Roo-Code/README.md

 ### Multiple Modes

-The Code Agent adapts to your needs with specialized [modes](https://docs.example.com/basic-usage/using-modes): <!-- Placeholder Link -->
+The Xapian Coder adapts to your needs with specialized [modes](https://docs.example.com/basic-usage/using-modes): <!-- Placeholder Link -->

 - **Code Mode:** For general-purpose coding tasks
 - **Architect Mode:** For planning and technical leadership